txalkan/docs.syron/whitepapers/self-determination.md

 # The Crisis of Self-Determination in the Age of Centralized States & Currencies

-Xalkan Cabrapan Duarte · xalkan@tyronDAO.org
+Tyron Mapu Community Interest Company · cic@tyrondao.org

 ---